HanryYu/HanryYu/README.md

 ### Hi there 👋
 - 😄 I am an idealistic Internet practitioner.
 I want to build great products. <br/>
-- 💬 I work as a product manager, believe that technology is productivity. <br/>
+- 💬 I work as a product manager, and believe that technology is productivity. <br/>
 - 🤔 Maybe I can't be the greatest developer in this world, but I hope I can integrate resources to create the best product, something that can help everyone... <br/>
 - 🚩 I am trying to become an independent developer.